Military police: Italy

 From these units are drawn most of the elements that form the Carabinieri MP coys, platoons and detachments assigned to all the major Italian Army, Navy and Air Force units, as well as many of the personnel forming the MSU Regiments (Multinational Specialist Units) and the IPUs (Integrated Police Units) serving abroad in support of European Union, NATO and United Nation missions.
-The Arma dei Carabinieri have gained a very good reputation for the professionalism and organization of their MP units in support of international missions, so much that during the 2004 G8 Sea Island Conference the Carabinieri have been tasked to organize and run the CoESPU (Center of Excellence for Stability Police Units), to centralize the training of multinational MP units for international missions.
+The Arma dei Carabinieri have gained a reputation for the professionalism and organization of their MP units in support of international missions, enough that during the 2004 G8 Sea Island Conference the Carabinieri were tasked to organize and run the CoESPU (Center of Excellence for Stability Police Units), to centralize the training of multinational MP units for international missions.

-The 1st Brigade of the same "Divisione Unità Mobili Carabinieri", organized on 11 Mobile battalions and 1 Cavalry Regiment, does contribute to form the same Military Police components as the 1st Brigade, but is mostly tasked to riot control civilian police duties.
+The 1st Brigade of the same "Divisione Unità Mobili Carabinieri", organized into 11 Mobile battalions and 1 Cavalry Regiment, does contribute to form the same military police components as the 1st Brigade, but is mostly tasked with riot control as part of civilian police duties.

-During some NATO military mission abroad, the Italian carabinieri contributed to military police operations with the Multinational Specialized Unit.
+During some NATO military missions abroad, the Italian carabinieri contributed to military police operations with the Multinational Specialized Unit.

 The Guardia di Finanza acts as a specialized Military Police force when called upon.
 Its normal duties include being a force acting in border control, customs duties, and police investigations into financial crimes and illegal drug trafficking.